 Some attractions' FASTPASS kiosks function independently and are not hooked up to the parkwide FASTPASS distribution system.
 Because a "disconnected" attraction has no way of knowing if you have a FASTPASS for another attraction, it will issue you a FAST-PASS at any time.
-In Disneyland Park, Roger Rabbit is sometimes disconnected.
-At DCA, Grizzly River Run is often disconnected.
-Disney can connect and disconnect FASTPASS attractions at will so it's possible that the disconnected lineup will vary somewhat during your visit.
+In Disneyland Park, Roger Rabbit's Car Toon Spin is sometimes disconnected, as is Grizzly River Run at DCA.
+Disney can connect and disconnect FASTPASS attractions at will, so it's possible that the disconnected lineup will vary somewhat during your visit.
 Finally, the use of disconnected FASTPASS attractions is incorporated in our touring plans.